Did you know that each year nearly 1.3 million people die in car crashes and 20 - 50 million are injured every year?

 At our auto accident clinic, we can help to determine if your symptoms and injuries are related to the accident you recently got involved in.
 As mentioned above, they will also prepare the necessary documentation that you can take to your insurance company or lawyer.
 Your lawyer can then guide you in terms of ensuring you obtain all the rights and compensation to which you are legally entitled.

 If you or any of your loved ones get involved in a car collision, it’s important to see a physician right away.
-Our auto accident doctor always tells his patients that even a minor car crash may cause certain injuries that you’re not aware of and, in the long run, may turn out to be serious.
+Our auto accident doctors always tell thier patients that even a minor car crash may cause certain injuries that you’re not aware of and, in the long run, may turn out to be serious.
 Our compassionate and professional team will take care of you and make sure that you receive the help that you need.
-Contact us today to schedule an appointment and learn more about our services.
-We also offer telemedicine pain management.
+Our pain care specialists in Florida, Dr. Luis Escobar & Dr. Lucien Alexandre, have the qualifications and years of experience required in expert pain management.

 For your convenience, we have three convenient locations in Florida.
 You may schedule a consultation at any of our offices: